Manlio Brosio: Early life

-Brosio was born in Turin by Edoardo & Fortunata Curadelli, studied law in the local university.
-During the World War I, he served in Alpine regiment as an artillery officer.
-After the war, he graduated and in 1920 he entered politics.
-Later his political activity was barred because of his opposition to Fascism.
+Brosio was born in Turin to Edoardo Brosio and Fortunata Curadelli.
+He studied law at the University of Turin.
+During World War I, he served in the Alpine regiment as an artillery officer.
+After the war, he graduated from university and in 1920 entered politics.
+Later his political activity was barred because of his opposition to fascism.

 Career

-During World War II, after Allied invasion of Italy in 1943, Brosio went underground and later became a member of the National Liberation Committee.
-After the war he re-entered politics, and became a deputy prime minister and in 1945, a minister of Defense.
+During World War II, after the Allied invasion of Italy in 1943, Brosio went underground and later became a member of the National Liberation Committee.
+After the war he re-entered politics, and became deputy prime minister and in 1945, the Minister of War.

-In January 1947, Brosio became the Italian ambassador to Soviet Union and got involved with the peace treaty negotiations between the countries.
-In 1952 he became ambassador to the UK, to the USA in 1955 and from 1961–1964 to France.
+In January 1947, Brosio became the Italian ambassador to the Soviet Union and got involved with the peace treaty negotiations between the countries.
+In 1952 he became ambassador to the UK, to the US in 1955 and to France from 1961 to 1964.

-On 12 May 1964 the NATO council chose Brosio to succeed Dirk Stikker as a secretary general.
-He resigned 3 September 1971.
+On 12 May 1964, the NATO council chose Brosio to succeed Dirk Stikker as secretary general.
+He resigned on 3 September 1971.
 On 29 September 1971, U.S. President Richard Nixon awarded him the Presidential Medal of Freedom.